Research-Based

 Claims vs. Reality

-Although the trendy name and packaging are enticing, you are far more likely to get results by getting these nutrients from foods.
-These pills may seem like a quick, albeit expensive fix, but supplement companies have not yet been able to successfully replicate some of these ingredients, such as antioxidants and phytonutrients found in whole foods.
-To put it plainly, you are paying a high price for a product that may not be as effective as desired.
-Not to mention, many of the studies they have available for some of these nutrients contain small sample sizes or are lacking definitive results.
+Despite the appealing name and packaging, you’re far more likely to achieve results by obtaining these nutrients from whole foods.
+These pills may appear to offer a quick, albeit expensive solution, but supplement companies haven’t successfully replicated many of these ingredients, such as the antioxidants and phytonutrients found in whole foods.
+Simply put, you’re paying a premium for a product that may not deliver the desired effectiveness.
+Additionally, many studies supporting these nutrients involve small sample sizes or lack definitive conclusions.

 Is Goop High School Genes Safe?

-With supplement regimens such as this, one of the biggest concerns is overdoing it.
-Many consumers don’t realize that you can overdose on certain vitamins, specifically fat-soluble ones such as Vitamin A, D, E, and K, which are stored in the liver.
-Consuming high amounts of water-soluble vitamins will result in expensive urine as your body will flush out what it doesn’t need.
-Although no adverse side effects have been reported, none of these supplements have been approved by the Food and Drug Administration (FDA).
-If you are considering this regimen, it’s a good idea to speak to your healthcare provider first.
+With supplement regimens like this, one of the primary concerns is overconsumption.
+Many consumers don’t realize you can overdose on certain vitamins, specifically fat-soluble ones like vitamins A, D, E, and K, which are stored in the liver.
+Consuming excessive amounts of water-soluble vitamins results in expensive urine as your body eliminates what it doesn’t need.
+Although no adverse side effects have been reported, none of these supplements have received Food and Drug Administration (FDA) approval.
+If you’re considering this regimen, consult your healthcare provider first.

 Where to Buy Goop High School Genes